 Wolbachia has another interesting effect on its host's reproduction.
-The effect is known as cytoplasmic incompatibility and has been observed in at least some of the mosquitoes that cause disease.
+The effect is known as cytoplasmic incompatibility (CI in the table below) and has been observed in at least some of the mosquitoes that cause disease.
 As a result of the bacterium's presence, under certain conditions the eggs and sperm are no longer compatible and can no longer produce viable offspring.

-Cytoplasmic incompatibility operates when the following conditions exist, as shown in the diagram below.
+Cytoplasmic incompatibility operates when the following conditions exist, as shown in the table.

 - An infected male mates with an uninfected female.

 - An infected male mates with a female infected by a different strain of Wolbachia.

 An infected female is able to reproduce when she mates with an uninfected male or with a male infected by the same strain of Wolbachia.
 The net effect of cytoplasmic incompatibility is the spreading of the female's strain of Wolbachia to the next generation.
 The table illustrates this with colour coding

 Cytoplasmic Incompatibility Induced by Wolbachia